 When I intentionally (or unintentionally) say or do something silly in front of my 7-year-old granddaughter, she gives me that look and exclaims, "Seriously?!?!"

 But without the benefit of such instant, honest reminders, our most common error is taking ourselves too seriously.
-We do this individually (self-centered, egocentric, self-serving, self-absorbed, self-obsessed, narcissistic) and also as members of a group (partisanship, sectarianism, religious exclusivism)
+We do this individually (self-centered, egocentric, self-serving, self-absorbed, self-obsessed, narcissistic) and also as members of a group (partisanship, sectarianism, religious exclusivism).

-his narrow focus on our 'self' & 'tribe' shows up as: jealousy, gossip, theft, pessimism, cynicism, nihilism, impatience, anger, arguments, shouting, bullying, sabotaging, fighting, racism, sexism, misogyny, ageism, religious intolerance, war, genocide, etc ... in brief, as 'greed, hatred & delusion.'
+This narrow focus on our 'self' & 'tribe' shows up as: jealousy, gossip, theft, pessimism, cynicism, nihilism, impatience, anger, arguments, shouting, bullying, sabotaging, fighting, racism, sexism, misogyny, ageism, religious intolerance, war, genocide, etc ... in brief, as 'greed, hatred & delusion.'

-these are misguided, dysfunctional expressions of our innocent, universal need for love.
+'Delusion' because these are misguided, dysfunctional expressions of our innocent, universal need for love.

-Chris Germer's 8-minute video: https://www.theawakenetwork.com/chris-germer-shame/
+See Chris Germer's 8-minute video: https://www.theawakenetwork.com/chris-germer-shame/

 “... most of us seem to experience three stages in the way we relate to others.